virginiaequitycenter/cville-equity-atlas/docs/README.md

       template: external-rmd-template.html
   ```

-  3. The resulting HTML file can be linked to in the Equity Atlas.
-Make sure [Github pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) is activated for the remote repository of your R project, then copy/paste the link to the HTML report into the appropriate page in the Atlas.
+  3. The resulting HTML file can be linked to from the Equity Atlas.
+Make sure [Github pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) is activated for the remote repository of your R project, then copy/paste the URL to the live HTML report into the appropriate place in the Atlas.

 The workflow for creating a report that is fully incorporated in the Equity Atlas can be found in the [Custom R Markdown Documentation]().
 An example of this in action can be seen in the [Stepping Stones Report](https://virginiaequitycenter.github.io/cville-equity-atlas/reports/stepping-stones/).